dbdizk/ryhma_kalenteri/README.md

 ## ❌ Current known nuances that won't be fixed due to limited time window before deadline
 - **Moderator** role doesn't do anything special.
 It's just like member.
-- **Categories** cannot be deleted.
-This is because currently the category creator isn't logged and thus anyone could delete any category.
+- **Categories** cannot be deleted/edited.
+This is because currently the category creator isn't logged and thus anyone could delete/edit any category.

 ## 🔐 Page User Permissions
 | Route | URL | Permissions Checked? |